model-checking/kani-verifier-blog/_posts/2024-12-02-safety-of-methods-for-numeric-primitive-types.md

 ### Writing Efficient Macros
 Creating macros to generate numerous harnesses required meticulous design.
 We focused on maintaining readability and reusability, which minimized code duplication and enhanced the scalability and maintainability of our verification process.

+### Dealing with Floating-Point Complexities
+Floating-point numbers presented two significant challenges:
+1. Their inherent imprecision often caused discrepancies between the stored values and their expected representations, leading to verification failures.
+2. Not all decimal values have exact floating-point representations, meaning that the actual stored value might slightly differ from the intended one.
+To address these issues, we utilized the `float_to_int_in_range` method to account for these issues without compromising the rigor of our checks.

+### Addressing Tool Limitations
+While Kani provided robust verification capabilities, certain limitations, such as the initial lack of support for `float_to_int_unchecked`, required creative workarounds and feature requests.
+Collaborating with the Kani community and iterating on our verification approach highlighted the importance of evolving tools to meet the demands of formal verification for complex systems.

 ## Conclusion
-This challenge provided valuable insights into the process of formally verifying unsafe methods in Rust's standard library.
+This [challenge](https://model-checking.github.io/verify-rust-std/challenges/0011-floats-ints.html) provided valuable insights into the process of formally verifying unsafe methods in Rust's standard library.
 By leveraging Kani and carefully designing our verification harnesses, we successfully demonstrated the safety of numerous methods across various numeric primitive types.

 Our work contributes to the robustness of Rust's standard library and highlights the importance of formal verification tools in modern software development.

 We hope this post provides valuable insights into the verification process of unsafe numeric methods in Rust.
-If you're interested in formal verification or Rust programming, we encourage you to explore Kani and contribute to its ongoing development.
+If you're interested in formal verification or Rust programming, we encourage you to explore [Kani](https://github.com/model-checking/kani) and contribute to its ongoing development.

 ## References
 [1] [Kani Documentation](https://model-checking.github.io/kani/)